koboldwiz/gondolinutil/README.md

 supervised and unsupervised methods from machine learning.
-Note that on current machines (the year 2020) there is room for slowing down languages, in this case scsh scheme, with these methods whereas this might be unfeasible for a common end user programmer.
+Note that on current machines (the year 2020) there is room for slowing down languages, in this case scsh scheme, with these methods whereas this might be unfeasible for a common end user programmer during his runtime.
 The techniques wanting to be used are Markov strategies, Artificial Neural Networks and Theorem Provers, Prolog/Progol, among other things.
+Note that the scheme language (a LISP dialect) is a AI programming language.

 This system library was made with Actors to provide for a real OOP experrience.